gwdetchar/gwdetchar/docs/index.rst

    python -m pip install gwdetchar

-Note, users with `LIGO.ORG` credentials have access to a LIGO software container with a regularly-updated build of GWSumm.
+Note, users with `LIGO.ORG` credentials have access to a software container with a regularly-updated build of GWDetChar.
 For more information please refer to the
 `LSCSoft Conda <https://docs.ligo.org/lscsoft/conda/>`_ documentation.